taxonomicallyinformedannotation/tima/README.md

 Rscript inst/scripts/tima_mini.R
 ```

-This will launch a 'mini' example where small example files will be given.
+This will launch a `mini` example where small example files will be given.
 This is to illustrate what the expected inputs are.
-For the next iterations, simply change from the 'mini' examples and use:
+For the next iterations, simply change from the `mini` examples and use:

 ```
 Rscript inst/scripts/tima_full.R